You cannot copy content of this website, your IP is being recorded

 We provide general dental treatments and cleanings to keep your smile healthy

 We use bonding, commonly called white fillings, to enhance the look of your smile.
 Bonding can be used to fill cavities, to correct gaps in teeth, or to cover cracks or discolorations.
-Since the material used for bonding is able to be matched to the color of your teeth, it gives a natural look to your smile.
+Since the material used for bonding can be matched to the color of your teeth, it gives a natural look to your smile.

-The bonding material is made of a long lasting composite resin.
+The bonding material is made of a long-lasting composite resin.
 After an adhesive gel is applied to the area to be enhanced, the resin is sculpted into place over top.
 An ultraviolet light is used to harden both the gel and the resin.
-The filling is then polished, creating a perfect match to your teeth.
+The filling is then polished, creating a perfect match for your teeth.

-Many people choose bonding over the unsightly look of silver amalgam fillings.
+Many people choose to bond over the unsightly look of silver amalgam fillings.
 This type of filling is safe, effective, and can last many years.
 It is a great choice for a natural and healthy smile.

-A crown covers, or “caps,” a tooth to return the look of it to it’s original shape and size, and improving the appearance of the tooth.
+A crown covers, or “caps,” a tooth to return its look to its original shape and size, and improve the appearance of the tooth.
 Crowns are useful in situations where a tooth is cracked or broken in such a way that a filling won’t be enough to fix it.
-A crown can be used to hold together a badly cracked tooth, to attach a bridge, protect weak teeth, cover misshaped or discolored teeth, or to restore a tooth with damage too big for a filling.
+A crown can be used to hold together a badly cracked tooth, attach a bridge, protect weak teeth, cover misshaped or discolored teeth, or restore a tooth with damage too big for a filling.

 Crowns usually last about five to eight years.
-However, with good oral care and hygiene, many crowns will last for a much longer period of time.
-To best care for your crown, avoid chewing hard foods, and brush and floss regularly along with visiting Dr. Khan for routine care and cleanings.
+However, with good oral care and hygiene, many crowns will last for a much longer period.
+To best care for your crown, avoid chewing hard foods, and brush and floss regularly along with visiting the dentist for routine care and cleanings.

 With your new crown, your teeth will not only be stronger, but they will also be more attractive, giving you a bright new smile.

-If an extraction becomes necessary, Dr. Khan will first numb the area around the tooth.
+If an extraction becomes necessary, the team will first numb the area around the tooth.
 Once the area is completely numbed, the extraction is performed.
 A small amount of bleeding at the extraction site is normal but a clot should form fairly quickly as healing begins.

-There are a number of materials that can be used for you including gold and porcelain, but in the meantime you will be fitted with a temporary.
+Several materials can be used for you including gold and porcelain, but in the meantime, you will be fitted with a temporary.
 It is very important to be careful while the temporary is in, refrain from eating chewy food because it could cause the temporary to pop off of your tooth.
-After about two or three weeks you will return and Dr. Khan will place your custom partial crown onto your tooth and it will be as good as new!
+After about two or three weeks you will return and the team will place your custom partial crown onto your tooth and it will be as good as new!

 There are two types of complete dentures.
 The first, called an immediate denture, is inserted on the same day that your teeth are removed.
 This type is nice because you don’t have to be without teeth during your healing period.
 The second type is the conventional denture.
 This denture is placed after teeth are removed and gums are completely healed.
 This can be up to several months.